IS kills one of dozens of hostages in southern Syria - AFP

 'Red lines'

-The Druze, who made up three percent of Syria's population before its war broke out in 2011, follow a secretive faith seen as an offshoot of Islam -- but IS sees them as heretics.

-Syria expert Khattar Abu Diab said that the kidnappings in Sweida marked a turning point for the minority.
+Syria expert Khattar Abu Diab said that the events of July 25 in Sweida marked a turning point for the country's Druze community.

 "For this ancestral community, the abduction of women oversteps all red lines," he said.